 Village Manager Andy Pederson said DPW crews were out Tuesday morning removing the last of the cinder block retaining wall and repositioning "No Dumping" signs, effectively dismantling the site.

 The yard waste drop-off site, located on the north end of Village Hall at 201 E. Fairy Chasm Rd., was open 24 hours a day and unsupervised.
 This allowed residents the flexibility to stop by any time.
-However, with odd items like toilets and electronics showing up to a site that was only meant for "anything you can pull or trim from your yard," the board decided it was time to shut it down.
+However, that was only meant for "anything you can pull or trim from your yard," the board decided it was time to shut it down.

 But Bayside resident Elizabeth Dailey said she hasn't seen nearly as much illegal dumping this year as she has in the past and was hoping to keep the site.